schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Subcommittee

-A literacy teacher completes at a assembly room.
+A literacy teacher completes at an assembly room.

 ## Herbal Meantime